Spider-Man (Ultimate Marvel character): Fictional character biography

 During "The Death of Spider-Man" storyline, Spider-Man learns that Norman Osborn has reformed the Ultimate Six with Vulture replacing Spider-Man.
 While searching for them following Doctor Octopus' death, Spider-Man throws himself in front of Captain America when he is targeted by Punisher and is shot in his place.
 After dressing the wound, Spider-Man battles the Ultimate Six, who injure him further.
 Before Electro can attack Spider-Man, Aunt May shoots him, causing him to discharge energy that knocks out Kraven the Hunter, Sandman, and Vulture.
 Spider-Man and the Green Goblin continue their fight, which leads to them mortally wounding each other.

 Sometime later, under unknown circumstances, Peter awakens in an abandoned laboratory and makes his way back to New York City.
-To investigate if he was still dead, he and Mary Jane go to his grave, learning that somebody dug his body out of his grave.
+To investigate if he is still dead, he and Mary Jane go to his grave, learning that somebody dug his body out of his grave.
 Not wanting to surprise Aunt May, Peter goes to retrieve his web-shooters from Miles Morales' apartment, only for Miles to enter his room.
-Both of them fought over the part of telling Aunt May, which led to a short scuffle ending with Peter knocking Miles out and making off with his web-shooters.
-After the also-resurrected Green Goblin ambushed Miles in Queens, Peter came to his aid, finally clad in his old costume.
-Peter's intervention on Green Goblin attempting to kill Miles surprised those who witnessed his return.
-It is discovered that the OZ Formula that affected Peter and Osborn had apparently given them virtual immortality.
-After Green Goblin is defeated, Detective Maria Hill shoots him and immolates his body.
+The two of them fight over the part of telling Aunt May, which leads to a short scuffle ending with Peter knocking Miles out and making off with his web-shooters.
+After the also-resurrected Green Goblin ambushes Miles in Queens, Peter comes to his aid, finally clad in his old costume.
+Peter's intervention to stop the Green Goblin from killing Miles surprises those who witness his return.
+It is later discovered that the OZ Formula that gave Peter and Norman Osborn their powers also made them seemingly immortal.
+Once the Green Goblin is defeated, Detective Maria Hill shoots him and immolates his body.
 Peter retires as Spider-Man and gives his web-shooters to Miles, as well as his blessing to uphold the Spider-Man mantle.
 Bidding farewell to Aunt May and Gwen, Peter and Mary Jane leave New York to find out how he came back to life.

-Following the Secret Wars storyline, the Ultimate Universe is restored and Peter Parker resumes the mantle of Spider-Man, as Miles now resides in the prime universe.
-After helping the Ultimates fight and detain the Green Goblin once more, Peter Parker attends a party to welcome Kenny McFarlane home from army service.
+Following the Secret Wars storyline, the Ultimate Universe is restored and Peter resumes the mantle of Spider-Man, as Miles now resides in the prime universe.
+After helping the Ultimates fight and detain the Green Goblin once more, Peter attends a party to welcome Kenny McFarlane home from army service.